eighteeneightythree/docs-1.0/content/Coagulation cascade.md

 By Joe D - Own work, CC BY-SA 3.0, [Link](https://commons.wikimedia.org/w/index.php?curid=1983833)

 # Contact activation (intrinsic) pathway
+The contact pathway is so named because of its initiation by contact with glass.

 # Tissue factor (extrinsic) pathway